 - Amber — Lisa — Kazuha — Sayu

 Experiment and see what works best for you.
-No rigid rule as “must have off-screen cryo” like in [Melt] Amber’s case.
+There is no rigid rule like “must have off-screen cryo” in [Melt] Amber’s case.

 There are no set teams for [Support] Amber.
 She can be freely slotted in any team that might enjoy extra survivability, shieldbreak and buffs she can provide.

 That being said, some teams will particularly enjoy her addition due to versatility taunts have, specifically other on-field bow and catalyst carries.

 Example teams would be:

 - Yanfei — Xingqiu — Fischl — Amber

 - Yoimiya — Fischl — Amber — Jean

 - Lisa — Beidou — Xingqiu — Amber